 like either paint or a very large felt pen.
 It read

 the Paranormal Club, with a smiley face drawn in the center.

 Paranormal Club was just a little too wide at

 first, and the word

-Club was scrunched up after starting to
+Club was scrunched up after the first

-run out of room towards the end.
+word ran out of room towards the end.

 It’s uh… Warren blinked a couple times

 Thank you!!
 I got… uh, I commissioned a cake too!
 It’s